AXErunners/axe-gitian/README.md

 axe-gitian$ vagrant up axe-build
 ```

-This will provision a Gitian host virtual machine that uses a Linux container (LXC) guest to perform
+This will provision a Gitian host virtual machine that uses a Linux container (LXC/Docker) guest to perform
 the actual builds.